But surely new technology must sound better?

 What new technology?
 Modern analog gear uses the same classic circuits, but often with lower-quality parts and construction.

 There is very little ‘new technology’ in analog audio.
 Most analog electronic circuit designs date back to the earliest days of tubes and transistors.
-Even things like class-D and class-T amps are not new.
+Even things like class-D and class-T amps are not new, nor are they designed to produce the highest fidelity.

-Yes, there are some superb new op-amps, transistors and low-distortion circuits that utilise them.
-A strong argument can be made for the fact that the best analog audio engineering is all discrete component design though, with as few op-amps as possible.
+Yes, there are some superb new op-amps, transistors and circuits that utilise them, but premium parts and circuits are found in premium equipment.
+A strong argument can be made for the fact that the best analog audio engineering is all discrete component design, though, with as few op-amps as possible.

 My Tektronix SG505 ultra-low distortion audio signal generator that I use in the workshop is a great example.
 This wonderful piece of gear dates back to the 1980s and yet boasts < 0.0008% distortion, using ‘old’ NE5532 and similar op-amps!
 This thing is an order of magnitude better than most gear I ever test, but it uses old technology!